tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-01-26-vertica-post-6.markdown

 Without information from `ANALYZE_STATISTICS`, the query optimizer assumes uniform distribution of data values and equal storage usage for all projections.

 Note that `ANALYZE_STATISTICS` is only supported on *local* temporary tables, but not on *global* temporary tables.
-In addition, when we add ANALYZE_STATISTICS function calls into our ETL scripts, errors might be thrown when a second `ANALYZE_STATISTICS` call is made while the first is still running.
+In addition, when we add `ANALYZE_STATISTICS` function calls into our ETL scripts, errors might be thrown when a second `ANALYZE_STATISTICS` call is made while the first is still running.
 Those errors can be ignored but they must be caught accordingly to separate with other Vertica error messages.

 ### Avoid creating temporary tables using `SELECT`

-Instead of creating temporary tables using `SELECT`, it is recommended:
+Instead of creating temporary tables using `SELECT`, it is recommended to:

 1. Create the temporary table first without a projection.
 1. Create a super [projection](/blog/2016/02/07/vertica-post-7/) with the correct column encodings and `ORDER BY` clause
 1. Populate it using `INSERT /*+ direct */ INTO`.
 Note the `/*+ direct */` hint to write data directly to disk, bypassing memory.
+1. Run `ANALYZE_STATISTICS`.
+See the last section.

-For example, in a Vertica ETL script that runs daily, we usually create a temporary table to retrieve the latest records from the source table like this:
+For example, in a Vertica ETL script that runs daily, we usually create a temporary table to retrieve the latest records from a source table like this:

 ``` sql BAD
 CREATE TEMPORARY TABLE customer_last_temp